 What is CBD isolate, and how is it made?

 CBD isolate is a fine white powder containing 99% pure CBD.
-These pure crystals contain only CBD in its most concentrated form, free of any other vegetable matter.
+These pure crystals contain only CBD in their most concentrated form, free of any other vegetable matter.

 Don’t this may make you think that CBD isolate is synthetic or made in the laboratory, which is not the case.
 CBD isolate is an all-natural cannabinoid supplement made from hemp oil and refined to become pure CBD.
 This refining process removes all oils, waxes, chlorophyll, and other plant materials to leave only the precious cannabidiol.